f2calv/azdo-pipelines-yaml-nuget/Readme.md

 - 1 x Unit Test Project
 - 1 x Console Application (uses to test debugging of package)

-The class library is an example of multi-targeting and targets .NET Standard 2.0 and .NET Framework 2.7.2.
+The class library is an example of multi-targeting and targets .NET Framework 2.7.2, .NET Standard 2.0 and .NET 5.0.
 The library includes references to both Entity Framework 6 and Entity Framework Core along with some compiler directives in Class1.cs as an example of how to create a multi-targeted package.

 All YAML is contained within the repository in the .azure-pipelines directory.